LowTechInc/dayone/doc/Readme.md

 ## Synopsis

-This is a day one, full stack web app archetype for a generic web applications.
+This is a day one, full stack web app archetype for a generic web applications based on React/Srping-boot.

 To start a web app, checkout and refactor the code to start the "hello world" of your web app.